Hazza3100/Twitch-account-creator/README.md

 ・Leave all Suggestions in a pull request or issue

-・It takes 2 seconds to star, takes me longer to maintain :)
+・It takes 2 seconds to star, longer to maintain :)

 # Features